Once up a time, a long

 One day, Prometheus got in trouble with

-furious.
-Zeus had announced that man did not deserve fire.
-Prometheus
+Zeus.
+Angry over something or other, Zeus had declared that man did not deserve fire.

-had ignored him.
+order had been ignored.
 As punishment, Zeus chained Prometheus to a rock for many years.
-Then

 maker of things - Hephaestus - to